DANNYDEE93/Deployment5/README.md

 ![](https://github.com/DANNYDEE93/Deployment4/blob/main/static/urlshortener.jpg)

-* Nginx acts as a reverse proxy server/middleman between the EC2 instance and the web application.
-It creates a level of security by buffering requests and only allowing necessary responses from the backend.
-This can also potentially handle traffic from overloading the web application server.
 * Gunicorn, installed with the code in our application code, acts as a proxy server running on port 8000 adding into the configuration file in Nginx.
 Gunicorn was installed in the application code changes I made in the Jenkinsfile.
 The flask application uses python with Gunicorn to create a framework or translation of the python function calls into HTTP responses so that Gunicorn can access the endpoint which was the application URL.